Awesome New Research Paper which Shoots Down Previous T4/T3 Research that Concluded T3 Did Not Help!

 All thinking based on these trials has to be completely revisited.

-The new paradigm is a return to individualised diagnosis and treatment, and not assessing patients by their placement within or without a particular range.
+The new paradigm is a return to individualised diagnosis and treatment, and not assessing patients by their placement within or without a particular reference range.

 Thyroid diagnosis can no longer be a parameter-based acceptance of normal ranges but the examination of the particular and unique position that a patient occupies, perhaps in some cases outside the range, and their individual presentation.
 No longer simple biochemistry, but real medicine is needed.
 This conclusion has only gradually emerged as the disjoint between physiological and clinical trial implications has become clear.”